 Which city?
 I would not say most.
 Most places accept local credit cards but some have issues with foreign cards, you should be OK in any major department store or large franchises.
 Cash always works really well for me in China!
-I can draw from many ATM's such as ICBC bank, China Construction bank, Bank of China and a few others. almost 7 years ago
+I can draw from many ATM's such as ICBC bank, China Construction bank, Bank of China and a few others. over 8 years ago

 First timer to be to china can someone please advise business districts and places for business activities in china for trading and import